Installing

 cabal install swarm

-Currently Swarm builds with GHC 9.2 through 9.8.
+Currently Swarm builds with GHC 9.6 through 9.12.

-If you don’t already have the cabal
+If you don’t already have the cabal tool, first install

-was not automatically downloaded as part of
+ghcup, then run ghcup install cabal (if cabal was not automatically downloaded as part of

-’s installation).
+ghcup’s installation).

-You may need to add ~/.cabal/bin
+You may need to add ~/.cabal/bin to your PATH; alternatively, you

-can install with cabal install --installdir=<DIR> swarm
+can install with cabal install --installdir=<DIR> swarm to have

-executable in a <DIR>
+cabal install the swarm executable in a <DIR> of your choosing.

 Installing from source